Hello! I’m Sylvie —

 CONTINUOUS GROWTH + LEARNING

 My process is experimental and iterative in nature—allowing meaning to seed, bud, and ripen over time until it is ready to be harvested.
 I share works-in-progress, and I am transparent about my creative processes.
-I believe that it is okay to share ideas without having opinions fully-formed.
+I believe that it is okay to share ideas without having opinions fully formed.
 I aim to create brave spaces for sharing and experimenting.

 Often found brainstorming and bringing BIG ideas to fruition, outside of my work I love cycling, hiking, reading self-help books, and making ephemeral sculptures out of natural found objects.